| Sheffield

 of software tools based on 3D similarity methods to assist in this

+process.
 URL: NONE

 Contact: Dr. Val Gillet, Senior Lecturer, [email protected]

 Dates: October 2002 - September 2005